-Splenic lymphangiomas are relatively rare benign tumours that correspond to abnormal dilatation of lymphatic channels that can be either congenital or acquired.
+Splenic lymphangiomas are relatively rare benign tumors that correspond to abnormal dilatation of lymphatic channels that can be either congenital or acquired.

 On imaging, they usually present as lobulated and multiloculated cystic lesions without solid component or significant enhancement.

 Most occur in children, were rarely reported in adults 2.

 Presentation ranges from asymptomatic incidental finding to a large multicentric, symptomatic mass requiring surgical intervention.
 May occur alone on spleen or as part of a systemic lymphangiomatosis 2 .

 The cysts are thought to be formed by abnormal dilatation of lymphatic channels; this can be congenital or acquired.